Geography of the United Kingdom: Agriculture

+Energy resources

+The UK possesses a variety of geological resources, including coal, petroleum, natural gas, limestone, chalk, gypsum, silica, rock salt, china clay, iron ore, tin, silver, gold, and lead.
+Historically, these resources have underpinned the nation's industrial development.
+However, the contribution of primary energy production to the UK's GDP has seen a decline over the decades.
+In 2023, the energy to GDP ratio was 73 metric tons of oil equivalent per million British pounds, reflecting a decrease in energy production's share of the economy.

+Renewable energy potential

+Given its extensive coastline, the UK has significant potential for generating electricity from wave and tidal energy.
+Studies estimate that tidal stream energy could provide up to 11% of the UK's electricity demand, representing an installed capacity of 11.5 GW and contributing up to £17 billion to the economy by 2050.
+Additionally, the UK's wave energy potential is substantial, with an average wave energy density of 32.5 kilowatts per meter along its 12,429 km coastline.
+The theoretical annual wave energy potential is estimated at 3,538 terawatt-hours, which is approximately 11 times the nation's current electricity consumption.

+Despite this potential, as of 2022, marine energy (including wave and tidal) contributed only 11 gigawatt-hours to the UK's electricity generation.
+This indicates that while the resources are abundant, their commercial exploitation remains limited.

+Efforts are ongoing to harness these renewable energy sources.
+For instance, the Severn Estuary Commission has recommended the development of tidal energy lagoons to boost economic growth and provide renewable energy, emphasizing the need for government support to initiate such projects.

 Environment

 Current issues

 England is one of the most densely populated countries/regions in the world, and the most densely populated major nation in Europe.
 The high population density (especially in the southeast of England) coupled with a changing climate, is likely to put extreme pressure on the United Kingdom's water resources in the future.

 The United Kingdom is reducing greenhouse gas emissions.
-It has met Kyoto Protocol target of a 12.5% reduction from 1990 levels and intends to meet the legally binding target of a 20% cut in emissions by 2010.
+It has met Kyoto Protocol target of a 12.5% reduction from 1999 levels and intends to meet the legally binding target of a 20% cut in emissions by 2010.
 By 2015, to recycle or compost at least 33% of household waste.
 Between 1998-99 and 1999–2000, household recycling increased from 8.8% to 10.3% respectively.

 According to a 2018 survey for the World Wide Fund for Nature, the United Kingdom is one of the most nature-depleted countries in the world, coming in 189th place out of 218 countries.